ham-radio-72/green-phys.github.io/content/User Guide/Getting Started/_index.md

   $ make -j 4 && make test && make install
 ```

-This will install `Green`/`Continuation` package into `/path/to/install/directory`.
+This will install the `Green`/`Continuation` package into `/path/to/install/directory`.

-To run analytical continuation one have to call `ac.exe` executable located at the installation path in the `bin` subdirectory.
+To run the analytical continuation one have to execute the program `ac.exe` located at the installation path in the `bin` subdirectory.
-The following parameters are mandatory:
+The following parameters are required:
   - `--grid_file`  Sparse imaginary time/frequency grid file name
   - `--BETA`  Inverse temperature
   - `--input_file`  Name of the input file
   - `--output_file`  Name of the output file
   - `--group`  Name of the HDF5 group in the input file, that contains imaginary time data, it has to contain `mesh` and `data` datasets.
   - `--kind`  Type of analytical continuation, currently only `NEVANLINNA` is implemented.

+The command `ac.exe --help` will provide additional information.

 ### Minimal example for running Silicon